Glencairn Aisle: The 7th Earl's family monument

-Several panels once carried carved script however some are nearly or actually unreadable.
+Several panels once carried carved script, however, some are nearly or actually unreadable.
 The date "1600" is clear, as is the statement "Nothing surer than death, be therefore sober and watch in prayer."
 The bottom right panel has a record of "Maistress Agnes Coninghame" which may be a reference to the Earl's second wife, Agnes Hay.

 Two of the four supports of the stall bible rest in front of the children are snakes or serpents.
 Their heads are curved back to bite their tails, forming an ouroboros which symbolises rebirth and renewal as derived from the act of a snake sloughing its skin.

-In keeping with presbyterian beliefs and practices the monument does not bear any crucifixes, references by name or in carved imagery to the Virgin Mary and the Latin language, associated with Catholicism, is hardly used.
+In keeping with Presbyterian beliefs and practices the monument does not bear any crucifixes, references by name or in carved imagery to the Virgin Mary and the Latin language, associated with Catholicism, is hardly used.

+The columns and capitals being different from one another is an unusual feature.
+The central section of the monument echos contemporary chimney places.
+Sir David Cunningham of Robertland, as Master of the King's Works, may have been the architect or advisor on the Glencairn and Kennedy Aisle's designs.

 The monument has survived its various negative influences surprisingly well, partly due to its construction from locally sourced fine-grained freestone.

+Ligatures

+Some of the carved letters on the monument have been made into ligatures where two or three letters have been conjoined.
+This was done by the stonemasons where space was at a premium, close to an edge where the stone might fracture or as a matter of habit.
+The monument has examples of the ligatures 'ME', 'NE', 'ND', 'VE','TH' and a rare three letter 'THE.'
+In addition, full stops were used in places to show where a word started and ended.

-The Funerary Helmet
+Funerary helmet

-The earl's stone carved funerary helmet lies on his Bible board.
-Also known as 'Mortuary Helms' or 'Mort Helms' they are a major element of a suit of armour and were often placed above or near the carved memorial effigy of the knights or members of the nobility concerned, in a tradition that ran from at least the 14th through to the 17th century, particularly when the person concerned had gained a reputation in life as a warrior.
-These helmets were often brightly painted or otherwise ornamented with floral designs, etc. Largely located within rural churches and other religious buildings with only a few examples known from Scotland.
+The earl's stone carved funerary helmet lies on his bible board.
+Also known as 'mortuary helms' or 'mort helms', they are a major element of a suit of armour and were often placed above or near the carved memorial effigy of the knights or members of the nobility concerned, in a tradition that ran from at least the 14th through to the 17th century, particularly when the person concerned had gained a reputation in life as a warrior.
+These helmets were often brightly painted or otherwise ornamented with floral designs.
+They are largely located within rural churches and other religious buildings with only a few examples known from Scotland.